The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-\textit{Discussion and outlook} --- It is clear from \autoref{fig:nurecdemo} that FSI changes the magnitude and shape of the bias in the reconstruction of neutrino energy.
-For example, the amount of events with more than 10\% relative bias varies by about 30\% (20\%) between (anti)neutrino model predictions under variations of FSI.
-Whilst not explicitly shown here (as \autoref{fig:nurecdemo} is integrated over a broad-band flux), the characteristics of the bias also change as a function of neutrino energy itself.

-The FSI-induced modification in reconstructed neutrino energy bias manifests as shifts in the measured neutrino energy spectra.
-Notably, this affects the \textit{measured} position of the first oscillation maximum (i.e. minimum muon neutrino survival probability), whose position as a function of \textit{true} neutrino energy is determined by the value of $\Delta m^2_{32}$.
-In \autoref{fig:numu_dm32}, the size of the FSI model spread around the measured first oscillation maximum is larger than that of a 0.4\% shift in $\Delta m^2_{32}$.
-This highlights the risk of a degeneracy between FSI effects and variations of $\Delta m^2_{32}$ in the data of far detectors for LBL experiments.
-It is worth noting that for both the neutrino and antineutrinos cases, the most significant differences with respect to the baseline hA2018 model are exhibited by the sophisticated G4BC and INCL models.
+\textit{Discussion and outlook} --- \autoref{fig:nurecdemo} shows that FSI changes the magnitude and shape of the bias in our proxy for the neutrino energy reconstruction at DUNE.
+Changing the FSI model varies the number of (anti)neutrino events with more than 10\% relative bias by about 30\% (20\%).
+Whilst not explicitly shown here, the evolution of the bias with neutrino energy is also changed (see Supplemental Material).
+The FSI-induced modification in this bias manifests as spectral shifts and smearing in $E^{\mathrm{rec}}_{\nu}$.
+This affects the \textit{measured} position of the first oscillation maximum, whose position as a function of \textit{true} neutrino energy is determined primarily by the value of $\Delta m^2_{32}$.
+This highlights a risk of degeneracy between FSI effects and $\Delta m^2_{32}$ variations.
+As shown in \autoref{fig:numu_dm32}, the model spread from the baseline can exceed the spectral shifts induced by a 0.4\% change in $\Delta m^2_{32}$, particularly for the G4BC and INCL simulations.